MENDO logo

 Multidisciplinary Endocarditis Program

-MENDO (Multidisciplinary Endocarditis Program) is a Saskatchewan-based care initiative focused on treating endocarditis — a serious and often fatal heart infection.
+MENDO is a Saskatchewan-based care initiative focused on treating endocarditis — a serious and often fatal heart infection.

-Developed as an acute care diversion strategy, MENDO brings together a team of medical professionals and community supports to deliver comprehensive, patient-centered care that improves health outcomes while reducing hospital burden.
+Developed as an acute care diversion strategy, MENDO brings together a team of medical professionals and community supports to deliver comprehensive, patient-centered care that improves health outcomes while allocating hospital resources more appropriately.

 why mendo is needed